-That’s enough for him to break into one of the many unhurried existential koans in chaste Tamil, with scant regard to the understanding of his audience in the tent.
+That’s enough for him to break into one of the many unhurried existential koans in chaste Tamil, with scant regard to the understanding of his audience in the tent or us.

-Moments later he’s surrounded on top of a dam from all directions by an army of hundreds of gun men—mind you, all westerners — when he again begins to talk to himself, probably in an endeavor at breaking the fourth wall about why one can never lose till he “never ever gives up”.
-Healthy life policy right.
-But why did he have to enunciate languorously, such pearls of wisdom in Tamil from an era Valluvar was yet to hit puberty; that too in the midst of a blonde military ambush?
+Moments later he’s surrounded on top of a dam from all directions by an army of hundreds of gun men— mind you, all true blue pale skinned foreigners — when he again begins to talk to himself, probably in an endeavor at breaking the fourth wall about why one can never lose till he “never ever gives up”.
+Healthy life policy alright.
+But why did he have to enunciate so languorously, such pearls of wisdom in Tamil from an era Valluvar was yet to hit puberty; that too in the midst of a firangi military ambush?

-Such misplaced lines in ill placed situations isn’t the only problem of Vivegam.
-Thing is it wants to do too many.
-Or should I say, serve as too many things at once- a bondesque spy thriller, a spousal relationship manual, motivational material and fodder for humor, that comes dead on arrival.
+Such misplaced lines in ill placed situations isn’t the only problem with Vivegam.
+Thing is it wants to do too many at once.
+Be a bondesque spy thriller, a spousal relationship manual, motivational material and fodder for humor, that comes dead on arrival.

 Take for instance the continuous reiteration of the chemistry between Yazhini and AK.
 The stretch involving her packing his clothes voluntarily for a mission is point enough to reassert their compatibility.
-Especially in what is striving to be a spy thriller, where she essentially serves as a light subplot to wink.
+Especially in what is striving to be a taut spy thriller, where she essentially serves as a light subplot to humanise our protagonist.
 But she keeps popping up from time to time like a malicious pop up from a recently closed porn site, during bike chases to enquire about his well being.
 During gun shoots, where he’s hanging by a branch to confirm his time of arrival.
-And in the finale to sing along in tandem to a hand to hand combat.
-I won’t be surprised if Vivegam makes its way to recommended therapy in marriage counselling.
+And in the finale, to sing along to enliven a hand to hand combat.
+I won’t be surprised if over time, Vivegam makes its way to recommended therapy in marriage counselling.